BogdanDIA/gr-dvbt/README.md

 **Run TX**
 The dvbt TX implementation now supports 2k/8k mode, QPSK, QAM16, QAM64 constelaltions and rates 1/2, 2/3, 3/4, 5/6, 7/8.
 The simplest way to run DVB-T encoding is to use the gnuradio-companion flowgraphs apps/dvbt_tx_demo.grc.
 It will start with a MPEG-2 TS file and will eventually generate the 10Msps baseband samples.
-Open dvbt_tx_demo.grc and run it for generatiing testBB.bin from test.ts

-The parameters used are: 2k OFDM, FEC code 1/2, Modulation 16-QAM, Guard Interval 1/32
+Open dvbt_tx_demo.grc and run it for generating testBB.bin from test.ts.
+This specific flowgraph has the parameters set as: 2k OFDM, FEC code 1/2, Modulation 16-QAM, Guard Interval 1/32

 **Run RX**
 The dvbt RX implementation now supports all constellation types QPSK, QAM16, QAM64 and rates: 1/2, 2/3, 3/4, 5/6, 7/8.
-All combinations of rates and constellations are tested and working for 2k.
+All combinations of rates and constellations are tested and working for 2k OFDM.
 To run DVB-T decoding just run apps/dvbt_rx_demo.grc.
 It will take the baseband samples and turn them into MPEG-2 TS file.
 testBB.bin(BB)->test_out.ts(MPEG-2 TS)